I love telling stories.

 19 October 2008

-2. A reader informed me that Richard C Conner’s paper A History of the Pen is published on the penspotters website.
-The page with the paper has the same link as the website.
+1. A reader informed me that Richard C Conner’s paper A History of the Pen is published on the penspotters website.
+The page of the paper has the same link as the website.
 When you are there (after clicking on the above link), look in the column to the left, under information click on history and the paper will open.